This post may contain affiliate links. Please see disclosure policy here.

 Overnight French Toast is perfect if you are feeding a crowd or just your family.
 It makes serving a delicious breakfast so easy.

-We are ending our week of holiday breakfast ideas with Overnight French Toast.
 French toast is one of my favorite things to serve overnight guests because it is so easy.
 Your guests will think you have been up for hours cooking!
 This recipe has been in our family collection of recipe for years and I have no idea who gave it to me!

 Prepared the night before and cooked the next morning, this easy overnight French toast is perfect for a cold winter morning, a lazy weekend mornings, or as an easy, make-ahead Christmas morning breakfast.

-How do you make Overnight French Toast?
+How To make Overnight French Toast?

 With just a little bit of preparation the night before you and your guests will enjoy this delicious breakfast the next morning.